GDQuest/website/content/product/krita/painterly-game-art/index.md

 - Step-by-step assignments with extra tips
 - PDF course documents
 - Priority support
-- Access to the GDquest premium Discord server
+- Access to the GDQuest premium Discord server

 ![Creation process of 2 characters including the sketch, the blocking and the final sprite](/img/page/product/krita-tutorial-1/krita-tutorial-learn-whole-process.jpg)